swisnl/json-api-server/README.md

 This generates the following files:

 * An eloquent model
-* A translation model: not mandatory.
-If you won't use it.
-You can just delete it after generating
+* A translation model
 * An API controller
     * Should extend the BaseApiController
-* A routes file where the all the CRUD actions are defined
+* A routes file where the all the endpoints are def
 * A repository for your model
     * Could extend the BaseApiRepository
 * A policy for checking permissions